Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

   pip install wordcloud
 ```
 ## How to get your xmls from your own pdfs
-1. Make sure you have GROBID server running, you can do this using Docker make sure you have it installed and the run the next commands in your terminal:
+1. Make sure you have GROBID server running, you can do this using Docker (make sure you have it installed), and the run the next commands in another terminal:
 - Pull the GROBID image:
 ```bash
   docker pull lfoppiano/grobid:0.7.2